subatomicsystems/storied-shortcode/readme.md

-# This repository is deprecated and may be deleted after the Documentation has been copied over
+# This repository is deprecated
+In fact, this repository may be deleted from Github.
-This repository is nested as a node_module in grunt-storied-shortcodes to prevent nested Git Key Issues with NPM Please do not push changes to this repository anymore as of 05/01/2016
+This repository is nested as a node_module in our grunt-storied-shortcodes repository to prevent nested Git Key Issues with NPM.
+Please do not push changes to this repository anymore as of 05/01/2016